diofant/diofant/docs/tutorial/basic_operations.rst

 .. sidebar:: Quick Tip

-   SymPy expressions are immutable.
+   Diofant expressions are immutable.
 No function will change them in-place.

 Here, we see that performing ``expr.subs(x, 0)`` leaves ``expr`` unchanged.
-In fact, since SymPy expressions are immutable, no function will change them in-place.
+In fact, since Diofant expressions are immutable, no function will change them in-place.
 All functions will return new expressions.

 To perform multiple substitutions at once, pass a list of ``(old, new)`` pairs